 People generally don’t associate blue-collar jobs with seven-figure bank accounts.
 Some millionaires, however, trace their fortunes to their time working as plumbers, farmers, construction workers, bus drivers and janitors.
-Here’s a look at the millionaires who built their fortunes on the foundation of the manual labor jobs that got them started.
+Here’s a look at the millionaires who built their fortunes on the foundation of the high-paying manual labor jobs that got them started.

 Construction work has been the backbone of America’s blue-collar culture, and many successful people got their start by turning raw materials into structures — among them is Josh Downing.
 Downing was a 31-year-old full-time general contractor when he started his journey toward wealth and independence.

 How Construction Made Him a Millionaire

 While Josh Downing was working for a construction firm, he advertised his services on Thumbtack, an online platform that pairs tradespeople with customers.
 After landing a few side gigs, his Thumbtack profile soon became a lucrative second revenue stream.
 Those side gigs eventually earned him enough money and connections to form the construction firm Direct Movement Group, which brought in $4.9 million in revenue in 2016.

 The rise of the steel industry coincided with and fueled the emergence of the United States as a global superpower.
 Paul Teutul Sr. spent 20 years as one of the countless men and women who earned a blue-collar living working with steel, which is a key component of what was always Teutul’s true passion: motorcycles.